thymeleaf/thymeleaf-docs/Using-Thymeleaf.md

-16 Appendix A: Expression basic objects
+16 Appendix A: Expression Basic Objects
 =======================================

 There are some objects that are always available to be invoked from the expression language.